justinesolano/sei-project-two/README.md

   const buttonsOrder = buttonNumberGenerator()
 ```
 We then wrote a function declaring the different orders of the four buttons with the right answer placed in a different button each time.
-There were four different orders laid out in a variable
+There were four different orders laid out like so:
 ```javascript
  const randomButtonsOrder = () => {
     if (buttonsOrder === 0){